-Coleonema pulchellum is an evergreen, erect, dense shrub and reaches a height of 0.8 to 1 m.
+Coleonema pulchellum is an erect, evergreen shrub and reaches a height of 0.8 to 1 m.
 It forms a single stem at the base, from where numerous slender, erect branches grow.

-The leaves are needle-like and about 4 to 5 times as long (8-10 mm) as broad (0.8 mm).
+The leaves are aromatic and needle-like and about 4 to 5 times as long (8-10 mm) as broad (0.8 mm).
 The petiole is 1 mm long and the teeth at the leaf tip point upwards.
-The flowers are solitary, terminal on short branchlets or axillary on reduced branchlets, often crowded towards the tops of the branches.
+The flowers are solitary, terminal on short branchlets or axillary on reduced branchlets, often crowded towards the tips of the branches.
 The flowers are pink, often white and star-shaped (7 to 8 mm in diameter), have 5 oval petals, 5.0-5.7 mm long, each marked with a distinctive central vein.
-The entire bush is covered with flowers from May to October, attracting bees, butterflies and other interesting insects to your garden.
+The entire bush is covered with flowers from autumn until spring (May to October), attracting bees, butterflies and other interesting insects to your garden.

 The fruit consists of a 5-chambered capsule, 5.1 x 4.5 mm, dotted with glands.
 There is one shiny black seed per chamber and it is 2.8 to 2.9 x 1.5 mm.

 Coleonema pulchellum is found growing along coastal flats from Knysna to Port Elizabeth.
 It occurs naturally from sea level to 150 m.
 It flourishes along the coast and elsewhere.
 It is wind resistant and can tolerate mild frost.

 Derivation of name and historical aspects

 The genus name Coleonema is derived from the Greek koleos meaning 'a sheath', and nema meaning 'a thread or filament'.
 Pulchellum means 'pretty' in Latin.
 Burchell collected the first specimen of this species in December 1813 in Algoa Bay.